 Perspectives: Malaria in Long-Term Travelers & Expatriates

 For this discussion, long-term travelers are defined as nonimmune travelers staying in malaria-endemic countries for ≥6 months.
-A recent review summarized published data on the risk of malaria in long-term travelers, evidence for personal protective measures, and safety and tolerability of malaria chemoprophylaxis during long-term use (Box 8-04).
+A review summarized published data on the risk of malaria in long-term travelers, evidence for personal protective measures, and safety and tolerability of malaria prophylaxis during long-term use (Box 8-05).

 INDIVIDUALIZED RISK CONSIDERATIONS

 Some travelers have preconceived notions about malaria prevention for their long-term journey or stay in an endemic region that may shape their acceptance of standard recommendations.
-Even when educational efforts appear successful in convincing such travelers to take chemoprophylaxis, they often meet other travelers or locals who convince them that the medication is either not necessary or is in some way detrimental to their health.
+Even when educational efforts appear successful in convincing such travelers to take prophylaxis, they often meet other travelers or locals who convince them that the medication is either not necessary or is in some way detrimental to their health.
+Additionally, adherence to malaria prophylaxis among Peace Corps volunteers was associated with forgetting the medication, fear of long-term adverse effects, and experiencing adverse events attributed to the drug.
 Nonetheless, taking a detailed assessment of the traveler’s risk and attitude may help the clinician determine the traveler’s likelihood of adherence to preventive actions during long-term travel.
 Consider asking about the following:

 - Traveler’s beliefs regarding personal protective measures

-- Traveler’s knowledge and preferences toward continuous chemoprophylaxis
+- Traveler’s knowledge and preferences toward continuous prophylaxis

 - Travel characteristics, including the quality of accommodations, activities, and social support and network